 - Priorities and focus of consult are established.

-- Decide who needs to participate in process.
+- Determine who needs to participate in process, and communication plans.

 - Choose strategies to support change at individual and unit level.